spcourse/transformation/health-code-violations-1/10 HealthCode.md

 *Series* to a dictionary using [to_dict()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.to_dict.html), to make the data consistent in type.

-The final result of combining all these data files in single structure should look something like:
+The final result of combining all these data files in a single structure should look something like:

     {'youngs restaurant': {'business_id': 'IbRT1K1TQ7mFXjlIZ9onUw',